 In 1952 however, the USAF started talking about a military tanker to replace its KC-97 tankers.
 In June 1952 Douglas set up a design office to study the emerging USAF requirement and airline applications.
 On Feb 1, 1953, Douglas told stockholders that more than $1 million had been spent on the project.

 But to the north, Boeing’s Bill Allen gambled $16 million in 1952 on a prototype to secure the USAF tanker order.
-Back in May 1950, Wellwood Beall – VP Engineering for the Boeing Aircraft Company – flew to England on the delivery flight of the last BOAC Stratocruiser.
+Back in May 1950, Wellwood Beall – VP of Engineering for the Boeing Aircraft Company – flew to England on the delivery flight of the last BOAC Stratocruiser.
 While in England, he saw the De Havilland Comet and recognized that the future of commercial aviation was in the jet-powered airliner and saw a great opportunity for Boeing to overcome Douglas’ lead in airline aircraft sales.
 In a meeting in April 1952, he convinced the Boeing board.
 The Boeing jet transport program was underway.

 And contrary to popular myth there was nothing secret about what Boeing was doing.
 It was all written up in its 1952 annual report for all to see.
 Read that story here.

 The late Harold Adams, the retired Chief Designer of the Douglas Aircraft Company who worked on the DC-8, told Airways that “Boeing had several advantages over Douglas.
 Boeing had already designed, built, and flown two big swept-wing jet aircraft, the B-47, and the B-52.
 The B-52 made its first flight in April 1952 powered by the Pratt and Whitney J-57 – a jet engine suitable for airline transport.”
-Adams also adds that “Boeing was the USAF’s only supplier of aerial refueling tankers with the KC-97 and the only one with refueling boom experience.”
+Adams also adds that “Boeing was the USAF’s only supplier of aerial refuelling tankers with the KC-97 and the only one with refuelling boom experience.”